SOsintOps/Argos/README.md

 ## REQUIREMENTS
 To install and run Argos, you need:
-- an Ubuntu* 20.4 virtual machine/workstation
+- an Ubuntu* 22.04 LTS virtual machine/workstation
 - set your user on "**osint**"
 - Please use English Language!